What Does Car Insurance Cover?

 Team LemonadeTeam Lemonade

-In this guide we’re breaking down the different coverages offered by Lemonade Car insurance, in plain English.
-After that, we’ll go through some real scenarios to see how different types of car insurance coverage would come in handy.
+In this guide we’ll break down the different coverage options offered by Lemonade Car insurance, in plain English.

-A Lemonade Car policy can cover you for damage to your car caused by accidents, vandalism, extreme weather, fire, and falling objects, and a whole lot more—but keep in mind that your specific protection will depend on how you build your policy when you get a quote.
+A Lemonade Car policy can cover you for damage to your car caused by accidents, vandalism, extreme weather, fire, and falling objects, and a whole lot more-but keep in mind that your specific protection will depend on how you build your policy.

-The good news is that Lemonade Car coverage is super customizable.
-You’ll be able to see and make changes to your coverage, limits, deductibles, start date, and more.
+The good news is that Lemonade Car coverage is super customizable-both when you build your quote, and at any time during your policy term-all on the Lemonade app.
+You’ll have the power to see and make changes to your coverage, limits, deductibles, start date, and more literally in the palm of your hand.

-Just a refresher: A “limit” in regard to your car insurance policy refers to the maximum amount your insurer would pay out on a certain type of claim.
+Just a refresher: A “limit” in regard to your auto insurance policy refers to the maximum amount your insurer would pay out on a certain type of claim.

 Here are the coverages we’ll be tackling: